IBM/api-samples/readme.md

 ## What's new
-For the changes to the API's and the impacts those would have on the samples See the Chapter 1 of **QRadar API Reference Guide**.
+For the changes to the API's and the impacts those would have on the samples See the Chapter 1 of [QRadar API Reference Guide](qradar_api_guide.pdf).